-The Northwest Power Pool 2005 coincidental summer peak of 50,812 MW occurred on July 18, 2005.
-The 2005 coincidental summer peak was 98.7% of the forecast.
-The 2006 summer peak forecast for the Power Pool area, as one single entity, of 51,500 MW is based on normal weather, reflects the prevailing economic climate, and has a 50% probability of not being exceeded.
+The Northwest Power Pool 2006 coincidental summer peak of 54,597 MW occurred on July 24, 2006.
+The 2006 coincidental summer peak was 106% of the forecast; however, the coincidental peak occurred during above normal temperature conditions.
+Normalizing for temperature variance (50% probability), the 2006 coincidental peak would have been 51,597 or 100% of the forecast.

+The 2007 summer peak forecast for the Power Pool area, as one single entity, of 53,000 MW is based on normal weather, reflects the prevailing economic climate, and has a 50% probability of not being exceeded.
+Extreme temperatures have the potential of increasing the coincidental peak by 3,500 MW.
 The Power Pool peak Area Load forecast includes approximately 200 MW of interruptible demand capability and load management.